majn/telegram-purple/README.md

 When encountering a crash or some other bugs, please report it to us, preferably together with a backtrace of the crashed application [https://developer.pidgin.im/wiki/GetABacktrace]

+## Version 0.4

+    - Use latest version of libtgl

 ## Version 0.3.3

     - multiple bugfixes